 - 3–4 floral stems and greenery.
 Pick pretty spring blooms and some greenery.
 I chose sprays of variegated purple flowers and a eucalyptus stem.

 - Wooden bunny or nest and eggs.
 I found my distressed wood and galvanized metal bunny in the Easter section at Hobby Lobby, but I also found similar ones at the Target Dollar Spot.
 And if bunnies aren’t your thing, you can find nests and decorative eggs in the floral section of most craft stores.

 - Paddle wire

 - Wire cutters

 - Glue gun and glue sticks

 - Decide whether you want the flowers and bunny on the right or the left.
-I like to lay out my floral stems several different ways just to get an idea of what looks good before I commit to one way and secure it all to the wreath.
+I like to lay out my floral stems several different ways to get an idea of what looks good before I commit to securing it all to the wreath.
 I ended up using two of the purple floral stems and one eucalyptus stem, putting one floral stem going up, one going down (with the ends overlapping), and a few sprays of the eucalyptus going both ways.

 - Use the wire cutters to trim the floral stems so that you don’t have too much stem showing.
 I cut the eucalyptus greenery into a couple of smaller pieces so I could use the leaves to fill in space between the flowers.

 - Tie down the stems with the paddle wire.
 It’s really important to use as much of this as necessary in strategic spots, or the flowers will fall off of your wreath.
 Cut a 2–3-inch piece of wire with the cutters, slide it under the part of the stem you’re securing AND a few branches of the wreath, and then tightly twist to secure.
 Trim off any excess wire with the wire cutters.
 Repeat as needed.

 - Glue the bunny at the center (where the floral stems meet).
 I used a LOT of hot glue.